John Beal (actor): Radio and television

 During the summer of 1948, Beal acted in The Amazing Mr. Tutt on CBS radio.

 Beal was host of Freedom Rings, a game show on CBS-TV in 1953.
 In the 1950s, Beal also began appearing in various television shows, including the title role of mining engineer Philip Deidesheimer in a 1959 episode of Bonanza, "The Deidesheimer Story".
 Beal starred as Dr. Lewis on the ABC serial Road to Reality in 1960-1961.
 He portrayed Dr. Henden on the primetime medical drama The Nurses in the early 1960s and appeared on an afternoon version of the program in the latter half of the 1960s.

 He was hired to play the role of Jim Matthews in the television soap opera Another World when the show went on the air in 1964, but was fired by creator and headwriter Irna Phillips after only one episode.

 He appeared in The Waltons, season 3, episode 13, "The Visitor", first aired in December, 1974.
 His character was a former neighbor, Mason Beardsley, an elderly man who returned to Waltons Mountain to live with his wife who he was expecting in a few days.
 The Walton family were excited for him and helped to fix up his home, only to learn that his wife had died a year earlier and, unable to accept this fact, he continued to look for her.

-In 1976, Beal portrayed Charles Adams II in the PBS dramatic series The Adams Chronicles.
+In 1976, Beal portrayed Charles Francis Adams Sr. in the PBS dramatic series The Adams Chronicles.
 He continued to work in films and television, notably as Judge Vail in the supernatural soap opera Dark Shadows (for 9 episodes), and also the theater up until the 1980s.
 Beal died at age 87 in Santa Cruz, California, two years after suffering a stroke.